 Wirecast adds latency to all incoming sources.
 Latency is the brief period between receiving live video and displaying it or processing it.
 Adding latency gives Wirecast time to store the incoming data properly.
-This preference lets you specify the length of the latency.
+The Application Source Latency preference lets you specify the length of the latency.
 The lower this value, the less time Wirecast takes between receiving data and using it.
-If the connection is not fast enough, or the latency is too brief, this may result in dropped video frames (less noticeable) and audio blips (very noticeable).
+If the connection is not fast enough, or the latency is too brief, this might result in dropped video frames (less noticeable) and audio blips (very noticeable).
 The higher this value, the more time Wirecast has to store data before displaying or processing it.
+You can set the value for Application Source Latency, from 50ms at a minimum to 330ms at a maximum.
+The default is 300 ms.

-In order to avoid dropping frames from short latency, do the following:
+In order to prevent dropping frames from short latency, do the following:

 - 1. Select File > Preferences > Advanced. - 2.
-Enter a value into the Application Source Latency field. - 3.
+Enter a value, in milliseconds, into the Application Source Latency field. - 3.
 To close the Preferences dialog box, click the "x."